 When we went to leave, I discovered my purse had been stolen; after checking the places we had been previously without finding it, we walked to the closest police station to report the theft but they were closed so we ventured to Questura di Milano station which was open.
 After two hours of waiting, Allan and I talked to a very nice policeman who filed the necessary reports and gave me copies.
 My purse had a wallet which contained passport, credit card, debit card, drivers license, and some euros; my camera was also in the purse.
-The major concern was the loss of the passport for identification purposes for traveling thru Switzerland, Germany, and getting home the next Saturday.
+The major concern was the loss of the passport for identification purposes for traveling thru Switzerland, Germany, and getting home the next Saturday; luckily, I had brought another credit card with me “just in case” which was back at the hotel along with more euros.
 After reporting the theft, we found a place for dinner.
 Returned to the hotel and, as Allan and I was contacting the credit and debit card companies via Skype, a woman called our room to inform us her husband had recovered my purse on the metro and she would bring it by in the morning.
 We were hoping my passport would be in there but, if not, we would change plans and stay another day in Milan in order to apply for a temporary passport at the US Consulate which was closed on Monday due to Memorial Day.
 The hotel had made a copy of my passport when I checked in so that would help enormously if I did not get the passport back.

 Ginni was leaving for home on Monday so we were up early in order for her to prepare for her one hour ride to the airport at 7:00 a.m.
 Went down to the lobby with Ginni where her driver was waiting; we said our good byes and she was on her way to the airport and home in St. Louis.
 It was raining but that did not stop Allan from walking over to help me transfer my luggage to another hotel for that evening; because we needed to extend another night, both places where we had been staying wanted to charge an exorbitant rate so we found another Best Western hotel that had availability for all of us at not such an exorbitant rate.
 The rain stopped and we had a very pleasant day exploring Milan on foot.
 Found some beautiful gardens and a contemporary sculpture which is unusual in Milan where everything is quite ancient.